 Every. single. day.

 I was a hot mess and my inner and outer life reflected it.
-I suffered from brain fog, attention deficit disorder, exhaustion, crankiness, impatience.
+I suffered from anxiety, brain fog, attention deficit disorder, exhaustion, crankiness, and impatience.

 I never felt smart enough, thin enough, lovable (or loving) enough.
 And my daily success was based on how many items I crossed off my “to do” list.